Jennifer M. Piscopo

 BIOGRAPHY

-Jennifer M. Piscopo is Associate Professor of Politics and Director of the Center for Research and Scholarship at Occidental College.
+Jennifer M. Piscopo (Jennifer.Piscopo@rhul.ac.uk) is Professor of Gender and Politics at Royal Holloway University of London.
 Her research focuses on women’s political representation and gender and elections in Latin America, the United States, and the globe.
-She has published in over 30 peer-reviewed journals, including The American Journal of Political Science, Social Politics, Comparative Political Studies, The Latin American Research Review, Latin American Politics and Society, and Politics, Groups, and Identities.
+She has published in over 30 peer-reviewed journals, including The American Political Science Review, The American Journal of Political Science, Social Politics, Comparative Political Studies, The Latin American Research Review, Latin American Politics and Society, and Politics, Groups, and Identities.
 With Susan Franceschet and Mona Lena Krook, she is editor of The Impact of Gender Quotas (Oxford University Press, 2012).
 Her work also has appeared in multiple edited volumes and as review essays in noted journals.
+Currently, she co-edits (with Phillip Ayoub) the European Journal of Politics and Gender

 She consults regularly for international organizations and national governments, including UN Women and United Cities and Local Government.
 Her public writing has appeared in The New York Times, The Washington Post, The Los Angeles Times, and Ms. Magazine, among other outlets.
+Fluent in English and Spanish, she comments on U.S. politics, Latin American politics, and gender and politics for media outlets across the globe.

 A Gates Cambridge Scholar, she received her M.Phil. in Latin American Studies with distinction from the University of Cambridge in 2003.
 She graduated with top honors from Wellesley College in 2002.